a-ghasemi/simpha/README.md

 this means, send <root>/app/views/home/index.blade.php to client
 * You have powerful **blade engine** here, many thanks to @jenssegers
-* Do not echo anything, because it is MVC
+* Do not echo anything, just return the response

 ## Models
 my next TODO ...